Deployment guide

 Spikes indicate credential misconfiguration or unauthorized access attempts.

-"invalid upstream endpoint" — TAG only allows connections to localhost, *.tigris.dev, or *.storage.dev.
-Check TAG_UPSTREAM_ENDPOINT.
+**"invalid upstream endpoint"** — TAG only allows connections to `localhost` or `*.storage.dev`.
+Check `TAG_UPSTREAM_ENDPOINT`.

-Objects not being cached — Objects must return HTTP 200 and be within the size threshold (default 1 GiB).
-Objects with Cache-Control: no-store or private are not cached.
+**Objects not being cached** — Objects must return HTTP 200 and be within the size threshold (default 1 GiB).
+Objects with `Cache-Control: no-store` are not cached.

 **403 on first request** — Verify your client credentials are valid for the requested bucket on Tigris and belong to the same Tigris organization as TAG's credentials.
 TAG forwards the first request to Tigris, which performs authentication.

-403 after credential rotation — TAG caches derived signing keys for up to 48 hours and authorization decisions for 10 minutes.
-After rotating credentials, either wait for TTL expiry or restart TAG to clear caches.
+**403 after credential rotation** — After rotating credentials, restart TAG to clear auth related caches.

 **Timeout on large files** — Increase client-side timeouts.
 For example, in boto3: